 My professional life has carried me through five continents and has included social work, international affairs, writing, graphic design, and parish ministry.
-I’ve sung midnight karaoke on a rural bus with communist officials in a bus in rural Vietnam; endured malaria in a mud hut in Uganda; had an illegal visa issued by a rebel army using a typewriter and blue construction paper; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated Chinese bureaucrats; and laughed and cried and shared stories with some pretty amazing people along the way.
+I’ve sung midnight karaoke on a rural bus with communist officials in a bus in rural Vietnam; endured malaria in a mud hut in Uganda; had a mispelled illegal visa issued by a rebel army; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated Chinese bureaucrats; and laughed and cried and shared stories with some pretty amazing people along the way.
 I was honored to co-author International Religious Freedom Advocacy.